synergetic-blockchain-solutions/frontend/README.md

 The project is made with React check the docs at https://reactjs.org/docs/getting-started.html

+### Notes on how we are structuring the react:

+The linters will hopefully force alot of good use of code.

+Remember to abstract as much as possible, there should be absolute minimal code re-use, notice the registration and login page use the same inputs, buttons, logo, Validation and FormContainer.

 ## Styling

 The styling is done with styled-components check docs at https://www.styled-components.com/docs